 Our Mailing Address is: PO Box 8245, Goleta, CA 93118

 The registration process is now conducted online.
 Please click on the Register Now button on the home page and follow the instructions.
-If you are new to DPLL, you will need to upload the player's birth certificate along with 3 forms of residency.
+If you are new to DPLL, you will need to meet with our registrar to provide the player's birth certificate along with 3 forms of residency.
 This is required by Little League International to ensure players are playing in the district where they live.

-DPLL allows players from 4-years-old and up.
+DPLL baseball is open to all boys and girls who are Little League age 4 to 14 years old and live/attend school within the DPLL boundary.
 Click here to view a breakdown of how a player's Little League Age is calculated.

 DPLL works because of the many volunteers that give their time and energy in helping to make the league operate smoothly.
 Every registered player must have someone to volunteer in one of the many positions involved in running DPLL.
 If you have more than one child playing in the league, you will need to volunteer for more than one position/job.
 This can also be fulfilled by completing additional shifts in the Concession stand.
 Additional information on the various volunteer positions is located in the Volunteer section of the website.

-Every Volunteer must complete the Little League Volunteer Application Form, which is located in the Volunteer section of the website or can be accessed by clicking on the link below.
+Every Volunteer must complete the Little League Volunteer Application Form, which is located in the Volunteer section of the website.

-At minimum, your child will need a baseball glove, non-metal cleats, and boys (Minors division and above) will need to wear an athletic supporter with a hard cup.
+At minimum, your child will need a baseball glove, non-metal cleats, batting helmet and boys (Machine pitch division and above) will need to wear an athletic supporter with a hard cup.
 DPLL will supply a team shirt and a team hat.
 Players will also need baseball pants, socks, and a belt.
 However, your Team Manager will give you more specific information regarding the color you will need, as it will depend on your team's uniform colors.

-The league provides each team with several bats, batting helmets, and catchers gear.
-Players can bring their own helmets and bats if they choose, but are not required to furnish these items themselves.
+DPLL will provide each team with Catchers gear.
 You may also choose to purchase a baseball bag to transport personal equipment, water bottles and other items.